 Can French Bulldogs Eat Bacon Fat?

 In a technical sense, yes.
 However, they don’t need to.
-A small amount on occasion is likely to be enough for most adult French Bulldogs in good health.
-However, it is important to note that this fat can cause gastrointestinal upset, especially for French Bulldogs who are sensitive to fat.
+On occasion, a small amount is likely to be enough for most adult French Bulldogs in good health.
+However, it is important to note that this fat can cause gastrointestinal upset, especially for French Bulldogs sensitive to fat.
 Those with underlying conditions or running a calorie-controlled diet should avoid fat, like dogs with pancreatitis, so bacon fat is a no-no.